taylorpaisie/VEME_2023_NGS_Variant_Calling/README.md

 	`$ curl -O ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR197/000/SRR1972920/SRR1972920_1.fastq.gz`
 	`$ curl -O ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR197/000/SRR1972920/SRR1972920_2.fastq.gz`

-2. Lets take a look at one of our fastq files:
+2. Let's take a look at one of our fastq files:
 	* In order to view our the fastq file, we must decompress it:
 		`$ gunzip SRR1972917_1.fastq.gz`
 	* We can view the first complete read in one of the files our dataset by using head to look at the first four lines: